learning-zone/css-basics/notes/css.md

 ---

-#### Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+#### Q. Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models?
 * The content of the space taken by an element.
 Each element has an inner and outer height/width calculated based on the content, padding, border and margin.

     ```content-box``` default.
 Excludes padding, border and margin from the inner dimensions.